devjgm/papers/cpp_civil_time.md

   complexities of daylight-saving, UTC offset transitions, and even leap seconds, while working in the civil time domain.
 Programmers can instead reason using the simple rules of the calendar and write code that is agnostic of time zone.
-(XXX: Should I say more about leap seconds?
-Foot note).
+(Note: leap seconds, like DST, are YMDHMS constraints that are time-zone specific, while leap days are calendar specific and are therefore applied by the civil-time types.)
 * Civil times are always valid.
 There is no invalid civil time or error state that needs to be checked.
-This is enforced by normalizing input fields using the same rules that `mktime(3)` uses (for example, January 32 will normalize to February 1).
-Note: If normalization is undesired, callers can compare the resulting normalized fields to the input fields to generate an error.
+This is enforced by normalizing input fields (similar to `mktime(3)`), for example, January 32 will normalize to February
+  1. Note: If normalization is undesired, callers can compare the resulting normalized fields to the input fields to signal an error.

-The core of the civil time library is based on the following six individual
+The core of the Civil Time Library is based on the following six individual
 classes:

 * `civil_second`